javacc21/javacc21/README.md

 ## INCLUDE statement and Updated Java Grammar

 JavaCC 21 provides a much needed [INCLUDE instruction](https://doku.javacc.com/doku.php?id=include) that allows you to break up a large grammar into multiple physical files.
-[Here, for example,(https://github.com/javacc21/javacc21/blob/master/examples/json/JSONC.javacc) is what JavaCC21's JSONC (JSON with comments) grammar looks like.
+[Here, for example],(https://github.com/javacc21/javacc21/blob/master/examples/json/JSONC.javacc) is what JavaCC21's JSONC (JSON with comments) grammar looks like.
 It simply INCLUDEs the regular (without comments) [JSON grammar that is here](https://github.com/javacc21/javacc21/blob/master/examples/json/JSON.javacc).

 The INCLUDE feature is used to very good effect in the internal code of JavaCC 21 itself.
-The [embedded Java grammar](https://github.com/javacc21/javacc21/blob/master/src/main/grammars/Java.javacc) is simply INCLUDEd in the [JavaCC grammar](https://github.com/javacc21/javacc21/blob/master/src/main/grammars/JavaCC.javacc#339)
+The [embedded Java grammar](https://github.com/javacc21/javacc21/blob/master/src/main/grammars/Java.javacc) is simply [INCLUDEd in the JavaCC grammar](https://github.com/javacc21/javacc21/blob/master/src/main/grammars/JavaCC.javacc#339)

 Since the Java grammar stands alone, it can be used freely in separate projects that require a Java grammar.
 This Java grammar has been updated to support comprehensively Java language constructs through Java 13.
 See [here](https://javacc.com/2020/03/22/milestone-javacc-21-now-supports-the-java-language-up-to-jdk-13/) for more information.
 Note also that, since this is the same Java grammar used internally in JavaCC 21 itself, you can embed Java language constructs up through Java 13 in your grammars.
 (I noted recently that there are a couple of new things in JDK 14 that currently are unhandled, specifically the new switch expressions, but that will be added fairly soon.)

 ## Tree Building

 JavaCC 21 is based on the view that building an AST (*Abstract Syntax Tree*) is the *normal* usage of this sort of tool.
+While the legacy JavaCC package does contain automatic tree-building functionality, i.e. the JJTree preprocessor, JJTree has some (very) longstanding usability issues that JavaCC 21 addresses.

-The legacy JavaCC package contained automatic tree-building functionality but it was actually quite cumbersome to use, since it was implemented as a separate pre-processor, JJTree, seemingly almost as an afterthought.
-In JavaCC 21, there is no separate pre-processor like JJTree.
-All of the functionality is simply in the core tool and the generated parser builds an AST by default.
+For one thing, a lot of what makes JJTree quite cumbersome to use is precisely that it is a preprocessor!
+In JavaCC 21, all of the JJTree functionality is simply in the core tool and the generated parser builds an AST by default.
 (Tree building can be turned off however.)

 (*NB.
 JavaCC 21 uses the same syntax for tree-building annotations as JJTree.*)